What is a Toggle Clamp?

 This depends upon whether it’s a process where you’re trying to hold or secure a component, or need to pull two components together.

-The issue of space around the Toggle Clamp also needs to be considered.
+The issue of space around the Toggle Clamp also needs to be considered, and questions like ‘do you need an angle clamp?’ or one that offers a vertical hold?, will need consideration.

 The next thing to be taken into consideration is the material used in the clamp construction.
 Will it have to be stainless or will normal mild steel do.
 The choice here will be driven by the environment in which you will be using the clamp, and how much force is needed.